The Exorcist: Theatrical

 Warner Bros. scheduled The Exorcist for release on December 26, 1973.
 It had been scheduled for an earlier release, but was postponed due to post-production delays.
 Friedkin was angry about this, believing that it hurt the film commercially.
 He had wanted a release before or on the holiday.
-It has been speculated that the studio wanted to avoid any controversy that might have come from releasing a film about demonic possession before a major religious holiday.
-Crowther, conversely, believes the studio chose Christmas to stoke controversy around the film.
-Friedkin supposedly had seen what Paramount had done to make The Godfather a runaway success after its own troubled production.
+It has been speculated that the studio wanted to avoid any controversy that might have come from releasing a film about demonic possession before a religious holiday.
+Crowther believes the studio chose Christmas to cause controversy about the film.
+Friedkin supposedly had seen what Paramount had done to make The Godfather a runaway success after its troubled production.
 He had wanted the studio to choose a more favorable release date, such as March, like Godfather.

 The post-holiday release served to help The Exorcist sell tickets, as most moviegoers had time off.
 It was the highest-grossing Christmas week release after 1997's Titanic, and is still in second place.
-The Exorcists first run lasted 105 weeks, or just over two years.
+The Exorcists first run lasted 105 weeks or just over two years.
 In 1979, the film was re-released in 70 mm, with its original 1.75:1 aspect ratio expanded to 2.20:1.
 A longer cut, subtitled "The Version You've Never Seen" (later re-labeled "Extended Director's Cut"), was released theatrically in 2000, with additions and changes.